SIMBIO-SYS/SimbioReader/CHANEGLOG.md

 # SimbioReader Changelog

+## 0.2.1 2024-09-02

+- fix bug in the Filter definition

 ## 0.2.0

 - create the file __main__.py
-- implemented subcommands to display phases, subphases and tests
+- implemented simbioInfo and the subcommands to display phases, subphases and tests
+- implemented documentation

 ## 0.1.8